gerdums/gerdums.github.io/_posts/2016-3-9-Signing.md

 Looking to another fruitful season, both teams will be graduating only two seniors and returning a handful of veterans.

-To view the growing list of commitments to The Master’s College Athletic Department for the 2016-17 academic year, click here.
+To view the growing list of commitments to The Master’s College Athletic Department for the 2016-17 academic year, check out the Master's athletic website.